Aims to become a premier house of brands in North America

 The company is poised to expand in to further North American jurisdictions where cannabis is legal.

 Initially, the company will use its experience in Colorado cultivation, production, and retail to then expand to a number of US states, while anticipating further expansion to other North American jurisdictions which have legalized medical and/or recreational cannabis.

 The firm is well on its way, with its franchise-ready retail brand, The Joint, as it continues to target acquisition and partnership opportunities.

-The company is projecting revenue of around US$116 million in 2019, according to the firm, broken down into cultivation, manufacturing and retail.
-The company is aiming to have 25 dispensaries in five states under its umbrella by 2019, with all eyes on 2020, where it's aiming to have 50.
+The company is projecting revenue of around US$116 million in 2019, broken down into cultivation, manufacturing and retail.
+It is aiming to have 25 dispensaries in five states under its umbrella by 2019, with all eyes on 2020, where it's aiming to have 50.